-This was a German pair of operations (‘Morgenwind I’ and ‘Morgenwind II’) to occupy the islands of Brač and Šolta in the Adriatic Sea off the Dalmatian coast of German-occupied Yugoslavia (12/16 January 1944).
+'Morgenwind' was a German pair of operations ('Morgenwind I' and 'Morgenwind II') to occupy the islands of Brač and Solta in the Adriatic Sea off the Dalmatian coast of German-occupied Yugoslavia (12/16 January 1944).

 The two operations were part of a series of German undertakings to recapture the Dalmatian islands, which had been occupied by the Yugoslav partisans after Italy’s September 1943 armistice with the Allies.

-After the heavy losses they had sustained in ‘Herbstgewitter II’, the partisans decided to abandoned the rest of the Dalmatian islands and retreat to Vis, whose defence needed reinforcement and as there was a serious lack of transport capacity in the event a retreat across the sea became necessary.
+After the heavy losses they had sustained as a result of 'Herbstgewitter II', the partisans decided to abandoned the rest of the Dalmatian islands and retreat to Vis, whose defence needed reinforcement and as there was a serious lack of transport capacity in the event a retreat across the sea became necessary.

 The Germans took the island with little difficulty as the partisans evacuated their forces as they learned of the German approach, moving to the island of Vis farther out in the Adriatic Sea.